amshah1022/mech-interp-mini/README.md

 # Mechanistic Peek into GPT‑2 Small with TransformerLens

-This repo/notebook demonstrates two classic **mechanistic interpretability** tools on `gpt2-small` using [TransformerLens](https://github.com/neelnanda-io/TransformerLens):
+This repo/notebook demonstrates two **mechanistic interpretability** tools on `gpt2-small` using [TransformerLens](https://github.com/neelnanda-io/TransformerLens):

 1) **Logit Lens** – project intermediate residual streams to vocabulary logits to see where evidence for the target token accumulates across layers.
-2) **Causal Tracing (Activation Patching)** – identify which attention heads *cause* correct behavior by replacing their contributions with those from a clean run.
+2) **Causal Tracing (Activation Patching)** – identify which attention heads cause correct behavior by replacing their contributions with those from a clean run.

 > **TL;DR**
-> - Plot a *logit‑lens curve* per question to visualize which layers build evidence for the correct answer.
+> - Plot a logit‑lens curve per question to visualize which layers build evidence for the correct answer.
-> - Run *per‑head activation patching* to surface top causal heads and visualize their attention patterns.
+> - Run per‑head activation patching to surface top causal heads and visualize their attention patterns.

 ---